 Now that you understand the marketing magic it can make, also think about how you will approach designers in the future.

 Imagine what you might be missing out on if you just went to a designer or developer you found through crowdsourcing and asked them to “design you a website”.

 Would you have the confidence in hiring them to produce a design that’s going to appeal to your audience and align with your brand vision?

 Brand identity design is a multi-step process where each step is based on the needs of your target audience and the goals of your brand.

-Whether you’re totally overhauling your brand identity or you’re just starting out, always strive for consistency and look for ways to apply great design at every touch point of your brand.
+Whether you’re totally overhauling your brand identity or you’re just starting, always strive for consistency and look for ways to apply great design at every touchpoint of your brand.

-To have a consistent visual message that’s on brand, hire a professional designer or design team that understand what we have outlined in this 3 part series on branding.
+To have a consistent visual message that’s on brand, hire a professional designer or design team that understands what we have outlined in this 3 part series on branding.

 This is part 2 of a 3 part series on branding.